safwatcode/Kasper/README.md

 ## Getting Started

-To run this project locally, simply open the (https://kasper-new.vercel.app/) file in your web browser.
+To run this project, simply click on the link https://kasper-new.vercel.app/ to open in your web browser.

 ## Project Structure